 Why Addictive Drugs Are So Dangerous

 It is not weak willpower.
-Addictive drugs flood the brain with tens to hundreds of times the dopamine of natural rewards, forcing it to shrink receptors, lowering the baseline until the ground willpower needs has narrowed.
+Addictive drugs flood the brain with far more dopamine than natural rewards, shrinking receptors and lowering the baseline until willpower loses its footing.

 Looking at someone struggling with addiction, a common thought surfaces: "isn't it just a lack of willpower?"